Blood Meridian: Style

 McCarthy's writing style involves many unusual or archaic words, dialogue in Spanish, no quotation marks for dialogue, and no apostrophes to signal most contractions.
 McCarthy told Oprah Winfrey in an interview that he preferred "simple declarative sentences" and that he used capital letters, periods, an occasional comma, a colon for setting off a list, but never semicolons.
 He believed there was no reason to "blot the page up with weird little marks".
 The New York Times described McCarthy's prose in Blood Meridian as "Faulknerian".
-Describing events of extreme violence, McCarthy's prose is sparse yet expansive, with an often biblical quality and frequent religious references.

 Reception and reevaluation

 Blood Meridian initially received little recognition, but has since been recognized as a masterpiece and one of the greatest works of American literature.
 Some have called it the Great American Novel.
 American literary critic Harold Bloom praised Blood Meridian as one of the 20th century's finest novels.
 Aleksandar Hemon has called it "possibly the greatest American novel of the past 25 years".
 David Foster Wallace named it one of the five most underappreciated American novels since 1960 and "[p]robably the most horrifying book of this [20th] century, at least [in] fiction."

 Time magazine included Blood Meridian in its "Time 100 Best English-language Novels from 1923 to 2005".
-In 2006 The New York Times conducted a poll of writers and critics regarding the most important works in American fiction from the previous 25 years, and Blood Meridian was a runner-up.
+In 2006, The New York Times conducted a poll of writers and critics regarding the most important works in American fiction from the previous 25 years, and Blood Meridian was a runner-up.